Lucky-Cat-Gamers/elftacular/docs/roadmap-npp.md

 - Change main page background (need to vote)
 - Deployed to heroku w auto-updates
 - Replaced all witch armor items with elf clothes
--

-## What needs to be done
 - New logo
 - Change player sprite
-  - Mark drawing custom one
 - Rewrite all game play menus & messaging
 - Replace outside textures
 - Adjust Item Detail Screen Contents